magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/the-things-stack.md

 {% include images-gallery.html imageCollection="api_key_access" %}

-## Integration with Thingsboard
+## Integration with IoT Hub
 We made all required configurations in the TheThingsStack (register application, add decoder function and register device).
-Now we can start configuring Thingsboard.
+Now we can start configuring IoT Hub.

-##### Thingsboard Uplink Data Converter
+##### IoT Hub Uplink Data Converter

 First, we need to create an Uplink Data Converter which will be used for receiving messages from the TTS.
 The converter should transform incoming payload into the required message format.
 Message must